 "Hurry up Harry, come on!" -- Sham 69

 "Volume II: Summer Music" is the second album by 29 Hour Music People, a group of creatively restless New Yorkers whose mission is to write and record complete albums from scratch in a weekend.

 The loose collective of 12 people, who have logged time in a wide variety of bands, collectively brainstorms lyrics on Friday, writes and records music on Saturday, sings direct to tape, no AutoTune, on Sunday, and returns to normal life with their other bands on Monday, before anyone notices they have been missing.

 "Volume II: SUMMER MUSIC" arrives just four months after "Volume I: SOFT ENO BLESSING," whose collaborative creation in a span of 29 hours (not including sleep and meals) gave the group its name.
 This time, it took 31 hours to make an album happen, but it contains one more song than its predecessor, so the group decided to call it even.

 All proceeds from sales of the album, to be released July 16, will go to the Sweet Relief Musicians Fund, which pays the medical bills of working musicians.
 The album will be available as a "pay what you want" download from Bandcamp (29hourmusicpeople.bandcamp.com

-"Contemporary records are way too over-thought," Christiansen says.
-"A creative project made quickly isn't just as good as most records; it's better than most records."
+"Contemporary records are way too over-thought," says bandleader Rob Christiansen.
+"A creative project made quickly isn't just AS GOOD as most records; it's often BETTER than most records."

 ©+℗ 2013, 29 Hour Music People